 University Writing Program (UWP) 101.
 Advanced Composition (4 units)

 University Writing Program (UWP) 198.
 Directed Group Study (4 units, P/NP)

 Summer Abroad will be enforcing prerequisites for this program.

-- Visit the cradle of Western Civilization, where democracy was born.
+- Satisfy your upper division writing requirement in the cradle of Western Civilization, where democracy was born.

-- Walk on famous sites: the Acropolis and the Parthenon, the Oracle of Delphi, the citadel of Mycenae and Agamemnon’s tomb, the stadium of ancient Nemea, and medieval Mystras; visit the birthplace of Apollo and Artemis in ancient Delos.
+- Walk on famous sites: the Acropolis and the Parthenon, the Oracle of Delphi, the citadel of Mycenae and Agamemnon’s tomb, the stadium of ancient Nemea, medieval Mystras, and so many more.

 - Immerse yourself in a fascinating culture while reading and writing about Greece’s complex cultural identity.